-For every new candidate you welcome to your business with open arms, sadly there’s a few who for whatever reason, weren’t for you.
+For every new candidate you welcome to your business with open arms, sadly there’s a few who for whatever reason, weren’t for you and your faced with the task of turning down a candidate.

 That’s just the downside of recruitment I’m afraid!